Cberumen51/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. you use `.forEach` to change the the original array and you use `.map` when you are in the array to mutate the new array

 2. What is the difference between a function and a method?
+A method is a function with a obejct with it.
+A function is a function with no object with it.

 3. What is closure?
+closure is the ability to access a parent function's scope from a child function inside.

 4. Describe the four rules of the 'this' keyword.
+Window/Global ObjectBinding: When you're using "this" inthe global scope it gets

+Implicit Binding: It's used before a "." to call a function.

+New Binding: It is used to call the objectthat is in the constructor

+Explicit Binding: whenever "call" or "apply" is used, "this" is used explicitily to call the methods.

 5. Why do we need super() in an extended class?
+We need t it to access and call functions in the parent.

 ## Project Set up